markfinger/localhost-file-server-performance-test/README.md

 ### HTTP2

-Similarly to HTTP1, the results were inconsistent and ultimately inconclusive.
+There was no consistent indication that serving from multiple servers will improve the performance for browser load times, when serving from localhost.
+While HTTP2 may be practical when dealing with remote servers with more latency, localhost servers do not exhibit consistent performance gains across the test cases.

-Anecdotally, Chrome seems to improve its performance as more servers are added.
-From a very limited set of data, 8 seems to be the sweet spot.
+Firefox's performance seems to degrade for every additional server used.

-Firefox's performance seems to degrade as you start serving files from other localhost ports.
+While Chrome does seem to improve its performance as more servers are added.
+It only produces marginal improvements with a large increase in the additional complexity of a system.

 The results are contained in `data_http2.json`.